kc01-8/EU4-Macros/README.md

 ## F3: Burgundy Macro
 - The "Burgundy" macro is used for a strategy with the Burgundian Inheritance which requires giving every province but your capital to Burgundy.
 Instead of clicking for 15 minutes you can use it.
-- To use it, simply open the file and press F3 after you have gone to your vassals menu and clicked on Burgundy, as shown.
+- To use it, open the file and press F3 after you have gone to your vassals menu and clicked on Burgundy, as shown.

 https://github.com/kc01-8/EU4-Macros/assets/24488686/90666dd6-3058-4093-b9ea-af399464edcd